 In the past, this place was hugely famous with the name of “Kirkjubær” that means church farm.
 If you are running out of services than this is the only place between Vik and Hofn that offers every kind of services such as petrol, car services station, a post office, a bank, restaurants and stores.
 This place also has many other tourist attraction places nearby worth seeing.
 One of those places is the natural pavement made up of basalt and known as Church Floor.

-You can view all the lava fields by standing on the parking space of Route 1.
-Furthermore, the origin of Eldhraun is connected with the devastation of 1380 eruptions.
-Don’t get near to the places of living moss and follow the trail of well-label tracks.
-Mosses are very sensitive and can easily damage your footprints and tires.
-Moss can take 100s of years to grow again.
+While exploring the Eldhraun area, make sure to follow the trail of well-label tracks.
+Mosses are very sensitive and can easily be damaged by visitors if not carefully passed.
+Moss can take up to 100s of years to grow again.
 So, be careful while passing through the tracks that are covered with moss.
-Skaftárhreppur

-This is district is also the meeting point of lava and saga.
-This the gateway that leads you to the western gates of the Vatnajökull National Park and the center point of the Katla geopark.
+This district is also the meeting point of lava and saga and is the gateway that leads you to the western gates of the Vatnajökull National Park and the center point of the Katla geopark.

 SKAFTAFELL/VATNAJÖKULL NATIONAL PARK

-Glaciers of the Vatnajokull National Park are also the tourist attraction point of the Iceland that can catch the attention of any tourist in no time.
+The glaciers of the Vatnajokull National Park are also the tourist attraction that can catch the attention of any tourist in no time.
 It is the largest glacier of Europe that covers the 20% landmass of Iceland.
 Vatnajokull National Park covers more than 20% because it includes not only glaciers but the green land that surrounds it.
-Recently, this National Park was nominated to include in the World Heritage Site of the UNESCO.
+Recently, this National Park was nominated to include in the World Heritage Site of UNESCO.
 Several areas cover the territory of this National Park that also includes Skaftafell.
 This is the area that covers a couple of hiking points.
-Most popular hiking points of Skaftafell are Savitoss Waterfall and another one that is located to the opposite base of the glacier.
-This National Park is also the best place for camping.
+Most popular hiking points of Skaftafell are Svartitoss Waterfall and another one that is located to the opposite base of the glacier.
+This National Park is also a great place for camping.